Long-tail keywords can be a powerful tool in your SEO marketing arsenal.

 On the other hand, long-tail keywords like “women’s leather dress shoes size 8” are much less popular.

-This is because these search queries are often more specific and have less competition, making them easier to rank in search results.
+This is because these words are often more specific and have less competition, making them easier to rank in search results.

 So, what does this mean for you?